NMRCalc/NMRCalc.github.io/README.md

 Contact
 -------

 To report issues, use GitHub Issues.
-For other queries, contact NMRCalc Support <nmrcalc@gmail.com>
+For other queries, contact NMRCalc Support: <nmrcalc@gmail.com>